php-flasher/php-flasher.github.io/docs/index.md

 # What is PHP Flasher ?

-PHP Flasher library helps you to add flash notifications to your projects.
+Flash messages are a great way to add some simple notifications to users of your website or application about important events that may have happened.

-This library was developed with the idea that you should be able to add flash notification to your application with ease and with few lines of code.
-No application-wide rewrites and no big investments upfront and no vendor-lock in.
+**Flasher** provides a really simple way to give feedback to a user with the flashing system.
+The flashing system basically makes it possible to record a message at the end of a request and access it next request and only next request.

 # Why use PHP Flasher ?